err4o4/rview/README.md

 docker run -p 3000:3000 ros-view:latest
 ```

+If you want Rview to look like an app on mobile just add bookmark to the homescreen.

 ## Pointcloud Viewer

 Because this tool was designed with mobile devices in mind, several optimizations were added to make interacting with large clouds less painful.